pypeit/PypeIt/doc/setup.rst

 This document will describe how to organize your raw files and the settings files for running PYPIT.

+If you tend to observe with one instrument configuration and with a simple set of calibrations, then setup should be straightforward.
+If you use multiple configurations (e.g. gratings, grating tilts), then one must pay more careful attention to the setup.

 Raw Files
 =========